tantamount-classic/tantamount-classic.github.io/index.markdown

 Nicolay and Ballay.
 The Tantamount Classic is a weekend golf tournament held to celebrate the great Fall '11 pledge class on a recurring basis.
-The frequency at which the tournament will be held is still up for debate but will likely be in the realm of every 2 or 3 years.
+The tournament will be held every other year.

 ## Weekend